David Ribbans

-David George Ribbans (born 29 August 1995) is a South African born English rugby union player, currently playing with English Premiership side Northampton Saints.
-His regular position is lock.
+David George Ribbans (born 29 August 1995) is a professional rugby union player who plays as a lock for Top 14 club Toulon.
+Born in South Africa, he represented England at international level after qualifying on ancestry grounds.

 Early life

 Ribbans was born and grew up in Somerset West, Western Cape, South Africa.

-Rugby career
+Club career

 2014–2016: Youth rugby / Western Province

 He attended and played rugby at Somerset College, and, despite never being selected to play provincial rugby at schoolboy level, he joined the Western Province Rugby Institute after high school.